-The gurgles, the bubbles, loose stools and then looking down to notice that your stomach resembles a balloon.
+The gurgles, the bubbles, loose stools and then looking down to notice that your stomach is bloated.

 Those are some of the symptoms of lactose intolerance.